Primitive Types

 y = 43;

-Variables can also be shadowed by re-declaring.
+Variables can also be shadowed by re-declaring them.

 let x: u8 = 42;